I was so pleased to be kindly sent this beautiful Storksak Organics baby skin care set by yourhealthfoodstore.com.

 I couldn’t commit to using this product long term, since I feel more comfortable with products that don’t contain cocamidopropyl betaine.

-Storksak organics baby skin care range – conclusion
+Final thoughts on Storksak Organics baby skin care range

-I love the Storksak organics baby skin care range, but I would only buy the baby balm again.
+I love Storksak Organics baby skin care range, but I would only buy the baby balm again.
 The other products in the range, whilst organic and natural, do contain one or two ingredients I’m not comfortable using.